GravityIsMyLife/GravityIsMyLife/README.md

 ### :man_technologist: About Me :
 - I am a Data Analyst with a technical background
-- I truly love to study new tools and tricks in programming and statistics
+- I truly love to study new tools and tricks in programming and math

 ---